Germany: AfD adds to string of successes in Brandenburg – DW – 09/24/2024

 Germany: AfD adds to string of successes in BrandenburgSeptember 24, 2024

 The Brandenburg branch of the AfD is considered especially radical within an already radical party.
-For years, it has been listed as "suspected right-wing extremist" by the state intelligence service.
-The AfD's lead candidate in Brandenburg, Hans-Christoph Berndt, was a co-founder and chairman of a neo-Nazi influenced group before he joined the party.
+For years, the state intelligence service has listed it as "suspected right-wing extremist."
+The AfD's lead candidate in Brandenburg, Hans-Christoph Berndt, was a co-founder and chairman of a neo-Nazi-influenced group before he joined the party.
 He still has close contact with numerous extreme right-wing organizations.

 Younger voters turning to the far-right

-Berndt's first reaction to the AfD's election results was to say they were a success because the party has become the strongest political force among young voters.
+Berndt's first reaction to the AfD's election results was to say they were successful because the party had become the strongest political force among young voters.
 "This popularity among young people proves that we are the future," he said at an AfD election celebration in the state capital of Potsdam.

-Some 32% of voters between the ages of 16 and 24 in Brandenburg voted for the AfD, by far the majority amongst that age group according to a poll by public broadcaster ARD.
+According to a poll by public broadcaster ARD, around 32% of voters between the ages of 16 and 24 in Brandenburg voted for the AfD, by far the majority among that age group.

-In an interview with ARD, the leader of the AfD's parliamentary group, Bernd Baumann, said the election success was a "milestone."
+In an interview with ARD, Bernd Baumann, the leader of the AfD's parliamentary group, said the election success was a "milestone."
 He pointed out that his party was already shaping the German political agenda.
-Baumann said the center-left Social Democrats (SPD) had won just by a small margin in Brandenburg because it had "fully adopted our core demand for the deportation (of refugees) at the borders.
-In other words: the AfD is already setting the issues."
+Baumann said the center-left had won just by a small margin in Brandenburg because it had "fully adopted our core demand for the deportation (of refugees) at the borders.
+In other words, the AfD is already setting the issues."

-As the AfD has been celebrating its recent successes, the center-right Christian Democratic Party (CDU) and the SPD have indeed tightened their positions on asylum and migration policy — though not as significantly as Baumann's comment suggested.
+As the AfD has been celebrating its recent successes, the center-right Christian Democratic Party (CDU) and the SPD have tightened their asylum and migration policy positions.
 Many NGOs have criticized these moves, saying the AfD will ultimately benefit from them.

 Are Germany's new border controls a response to AfD success?

-In early September 2024, German Interior Minister Nancy Faeser (SPD) ordered temporary controls at Germany's exterior borders.
-She said they were meant to reduce illegal migration to Germany and protect against terror threats following a deadly knife attack in the city of Solingen.
+In early September 2024, German Interior Minister Nancy Faeser ordered temporary controls at Germany's exterior borders.
+She said they were meant to reduce irregular migration to Germany and protect against terror threats following a deadly knife attack in the city of Solingen.

 The attack prompted the already anti-immigration AfD to call for the deportation of millions of people across Germany.
-Indeed, some members of the AfD are so opposed to any kind of immigration that they attended a secret meeting in November 2023 to plot the mass deportation of asylum seekers, foreigners with residence permits, and even "non-assimilated" German citizens.
+Some members of the AfD are so opposed to any kind of immigration that they attended a secret meeting in November 2023 to plot the mass deportation of asylum seekers, foreigners with residence permits and even "non-assimilated" German citizens.
 The meeting, which was also attended by members of the CDU, foreign right-wing extremists, and some German neo-Nazi groups, was eventually exposed by investigative journalists.

 The AfD sets its sights on the federal election